-Today (October 29, 2014): Hotel review: Four Seasons Hotel Istanbul at the Bosphorus (Turkey).
+Today (October 29, 2014): Review of the Four Seasons Hotel Istanbul at the Bosphorus (Turkey).

 - Location: Google Maps